visual-layer/fastdup/RUN.md

         lazy_load (boolean): If False, write all images inside html file using base64 encoding.
 Otherwise use lazy loading in the html to load images when mouse curser is above the image (reduced html file size). get_label_func (callable): optional label string, given a absolute path to an image return the label for the html report group_by (str): [visual|label].
 Group the report using the visual properties of the image or using the labels of the images.
-Default is visual.
+Default is visual. slice(str) : optional label to draw only a subset of the components conforming to this label.
 ```